Mark Springer

-Mark Springer is a British pianist and composer.
+Mark Springer is a British Pianist and composer.
 Springer first came to public attention in the group Rip Rig and Panic.
-This group also featured the singer Neneh Cherry and Sean Oliver and Gareth Sager and Bruce Smith.
-Here he explored what was to be the start of his piano performances and compositions.
-Springer has composed for piano and string quartet and opera and other ensembles.
-He owns his own record label.
+This group also featured the singer Neneh Cherry, Sean Oliver, Gareth Sager, and Bruce Smith.
+During his time with the group, started his exploration of piano performances and compositions.
+Springer has composed for piano, string quartets, opera, and other ensembles, and owns his own record label.